braticks/meteo_lt/README.md

 ## Installation

-### HACS (Recommended)
+### HACS (Custom Repository)

 1. Ensure that [HACS](https://hacs.xyz/) is installed.
+2. Go to HACS > Integrations.
+3. Click on the three dots in the top right corner and select "Custom repositories".
+4. Add the URL of this repository (https://github.com/braticks/meteo_lt) and select "Integration" as the category.
+5. Click "Add".
-2. Search for "Meteo.lt" in the HACS Integrations store.
+6. Search for "Meteo.lt" in the HACS Integrations store.
-3. Click Install.
+7. Click Install.
-4. Restart Home Assistant.
+8. Restart Home Assistant.

 ### Manual Installation